nextcloud/documentation/user_manual/files/access_webdav.rst

 Nextcloud Desktop and mobile clients
 ------------------------------------

-The recommended method for keeping your desktop PC synchronized with your Nextcloud server is by using the `Nextcloud/ownCloud sync clients
-<https://nextcloud.com/install/#install-clients>`_.
-You can configure the client
-to save files in any local directory you want, and you choose which directories on the Nextcloud server to sync with.
-The client displays the current connection status and logs all activity, so you always know which remote files have been downloaded to your PC, and you can verify that files created and updated on your local PC are properly synchronized with the server.
+The recommended way to synchronize a desktop PC with a Nextcloud server is by using `Nextcloud/ownCloud sync clients <https://nextcloud.com/install/#install-clients>`_.
+You can configure the client to save files in any local directory and you can choose which directories on the Nextcloud server to sync with.
+The client displays the current connection status and logs all activity, so you always know which remote files have been downloaded to your PC and you can verify that files created and updated on your local PC are properly synchronized with the server.

-The recommended method for syncing your Nextcloud server with Android and Apple iOS devices is by using the `mobile apps
+The recommended way to synchronize Nextcloud server with Android and Apple iOS devices is by using the `mobile apps
 <https://nextcloud.com/install/>`_.

-To connect to your Nextcloud server with the mobile apps, use the base URL and folder only::
+To connect your mobile app to a Nextcloud server use the base URL and folder only::

     example.com/nextcloud